childcare-app-org/daycare/README.md

 ### Health Checks

 Health checks are stored as JSONB in the `visits` table, allowing flexible health indicator tracking (cough, mood, appetite, etc.).

+### Visit Reasons

+When creating a visit, users can specify a reason using:

+- **Quick-select pills**: Fever, Asthma/Rash, Infectious Disease, Undiagnosed
+- **Custom text field**: For other reasons not covered by pills
+- **Multi-select**: Multiple pills can be selected and combined with custom text

+The combined reason is stored as a comma-separated string (e.g., "Fever, Asthma/Rash, stomach pain").

 ---